-- Our agriculture and food industries have practices that have significantly increased the region's contribution to the State's gross domestic product. - The Peel will be recognised for its international research capability in food and related sciences and as a region of choice for premium food and agricultural - The Peel is a major food and trade hub driving growth and investment in the
+- Our agriculture and food industries have adopted sustainable and innovative practices that have significantly increased the region's contribution to the State's gross domestic product. - The Peel will be recognised for its international research capability in food and related sciences and as a region of choice for premium food and agricultural - The Peel is a major food and trade hub driving growth and investment in the region.